goshevs/sparkHPC/README.md

 Please, note the following:

-1. The script that spark will be executing (i.e. your work script) can accept arguments.
+1. The script that spark will be executing (i.e. your work script) accepts arguments.
 At this time there is only one argument passed to it and that is the data file you wish to work with (or anything else you wish to pass!).

-2. In the case of working with sensitive data, ensure that all writes to disk in your work script are directed to a permissible directory under the DUA/DMP.
+2. In the case of working with sensitive data, ensure that all writes to disk in your work script are directed to a directory permissible under the DUA/DMP.
 If you are unsure what directories you can write to, contact the signee of the DUA/DMP.